-Instagram culture and millennial women have seem to have decided en masse—”we like pink”.
+Instagram culture and millennial women seemed to have decided en masse—“we like pink”.

 The point of all this?
 Know as much about your customer as possible!
 But, please no stalkers.

-Knowing your individual customer inside and out, will help you identify cultural tendencies, such as colour, that speaks to many and should 100% be considered when choosing colour palettes for branding, campaigns, and graphics.
+Knowing your individual customer inside and out will help you identify cultural tendencies, such as colour, that speaks to many and should be considered when choosing colour palettes for branding, campaigns, and graphics.

 To wrap up this first strategy here’s BadGirlRiRi in millennial pink!

 #2 // Get to Know the Colour Wheel